128technology/docs/docs/config_ha.md

 sidebar_label: Dual Node High Availability
 ---

-This document contains the steps for configuring support for high availability (HA) on a single SSR router.
-Unlike traditional routers, the SSR deploys software instances (referred to as "nodes") in pairs, but are collectively referred to as a single, logical router.
-These nodes are easily confWith the release of the 5.4 software, there are two methods available to configure high availability.

 The SSR provides significant flexibility for high availability configurations.
-Like traditional routers, the SSR software can be deployed as a single router instance on multiple platforms, and have High Availability configured in a dual router configuration.
-The SSR can also deploy multiple software instances (nodes) within the same single installation, and provide high availability across router nodes.
+The SSR can deploy multiple software instances (referred to as nodes) within the same single installation, providing high availability across router nodes.
+And like traditional routers, the SSR software can be deployed as a single router instance on multiple platforms, with high availability configured in a dual router configuration.

 This document contains the steps for configuring support for configuration of dual or multi-node high availability.
+In addtion to the shared MAC interface method of dual node high availability, the  release of the 5.4 software includes [VRRP as a configuration option](#high-availability-using-vrrp).

-Within this deployment model, there are two significant options to be addressed, which begin with the questions, do you need stateful failover, or do you need stateless failover?

-Stateful failover can be implemented using either VRRP or a shared MAC interface.
+With each of these deployment models in version 5.4, there are two significant options to be addressed, which begin with the questions; Do you need stateful failover, or do you need stateless failover?
+A new service route parameter, [`enable-failover`](#service-route-failover), provides stateful failover on either a VRRP or a shared MAC interface.

 ## Requirements
 Configuring high availability requires that two SSR routing nodes have at least one device-interface that is shared between them (referred to in this document as a _shared interface_).
 Shared interfaces are configured on both nodes, but are active on only one node at a time.
 These shared interfaces **must** be in the same L2 broadcast domain; this is because the SSR uses gratuitous ARP messages to announce an interface failover, so that it may receive packets in place of its counterpart.